quic/cloud-ai-sdk/README.md

 There are 3 basic steps to execute a model on Cloud AI hardware:
 ![Workflow](images/qaic_workflow.jpg)

+A pre-trained model, trained using ML framework such as PyTorch or TensorFlow, is exported to ONNX format.
+The ONNX file is compiled using the Apps SDK to generate a binary file (QPC).
+Developers can also use graph API in the Apps SDK to create the network graph and compile it.
+The binary file (QPC) is executed on the Cloud AI accelerator, using the Platform runtime, aided by the kernel drivers and the device firmware.

 # Cloud AI SDK
 An Application and Platform SDK constitute the Cloud AI SDK.